ericgarciaresearch/RAMeN/README.md

 **Open and run** `plot_preprocess_results.R` in your local computer.

-* Click `yes` when prompted to restart R to update packages
+* Click `yes` when prompted to restart R to update packages the first time.
+If prompted again, click `no`.

 This script will generate the following 9 plots (pgn) and the *Preprocessing Report* (PDF)